What should I expect from my TN Visa interview? - Resources Blog - US Immigration FAQs - Richards and Jurusik Immigration Law - Buffalo NY

 • You are either a Canadian or Mexican citizen.
 This is generally with your passport.

 • You have a valid job offer or contract with a US employer.
-The job offer letter must be an ORIGINAL copy, printed on official company letterhead, and be inked signed.
-CBP is now following the USCIS signature requirements and will accept copies of original ink signed documents.
-Be careful when relying on a copy as CBP still has the discretion to require original ink signed documents and forms.
+The job offer letter must be an original copy printed on official company letterhead and signed in ink.
+They will not accept digital or e-signatures.

-• The job offer is for a position that falls under the USMCA (NAFTA) TN Visa professions list.
-The offer letter must contain the TN profession title, and a detailed job description showing that your duties are consistent with the duties of that TN Visa profession.
+• The job offer is for a position under the USMCA (NAFTA) TN Visa professions list.
+The offer letter must contain the TN profession title and a detailed job description showing that your duties are consistent with the responsibilities of that TN Visa profession.

 • Your TN Visa job offer is for a temporary position.
 Your offer letter must also include start and end dates for your position.

-• You do not intend on permanently residing in the US.
+• You do not intend to reside permanently in the US.
 In other words, they want proof that you are a nonimmigrant.
-This could include evidence that the applicant will depart the US after completing a specific assignment, or proof that the applicant still maintains ties to Canada or Mexico such as a residence, property ownership, or presence of family.
+This could include evidence that the applicant will depart the US after completing a specific assignment or proof that the applicant still maintains ties to Canada or Mexico, such as a residence, property ownership, or the presence of family.
 (While maintaining a foreign residence is not required for a TN, it may help satisfy the temporary entry requirement.)

-Based on those verifications, the Officer will make a determination as to whether your TN Visa application is approved or denied.
+The Officer will determine whether your TN Visa application is approved or denied based on those verifications.

 What kind of questions will I be asked during my TN Visa interview?

 Simply put, the Officer will ask whatever questions they think are relevant to determine your qualifications for a TN Visa under the USMCA (NAFTA).
 No interview is the same as the last.
-Most of the questions are going to surround whether or not you qualify for the TN Visa under the job offer you present.
+Most of the questions will surround whether you qualify for the TN Visa under the job offer you present.
 Some of the most common questions include:

 • Have you ever been to the United States before?